mkolodner/DynamicGaugeTargets/README.md

 # DynamicGaugeTargets

 This repo is built to try out creating an object for storing targets for dashboard Dynamic Gauge components.
+There will be a flow that can read DashboardTarget records and the SOQL on them and then use that SOQL to update the record.

+There is a dependency on UnofficialSF's flow component for using SQOL (https://unofficialsf.com/a-graphical-soql-query-builder-for-flow/) which gets automatically installed.

-Has a mapping and sample dataset that will insert to some of the standard objects, even squirrely ones like CaseComment and those with polymorphic fields, like Task and FeedItem.
-On those, you must only use one table in the polymorphic field (so this repo uses Contact.)
-And the dev.json includes the setting for turning off persistent browser caching (enableS1EncryptedStoragePref2).
+Has a mapping and sample dataset that will insert to some of the standard objects.
+The dev.json includes the setting for turning off persistent browser caching (enableS1EncryptedStoragePref2).

 ## Development